Rachel Cameron: Royal Academy of Dance

-Montessorri Schooling
+Montessorri schooling

 Cameron and her husband, Keith Parker, were strong believers in the child–centred Montessori method of education.
 Together they took over the Carroll Primary School in Gunterstone Road in West London in 1957 which they ran on Montessorri lines.
 Parker became head teacher and was also involved in the training of Montessori teachers nationally and internationally.
 Cameron, as well as leading classes at the RAD, taught the youngest children at the school, enjoying their ability to absorb her teaching.
 "Like blotting paper," she said.

 Cameron continued to run the school after Parker's death in 1984 but eventually closed it in July 1992.

 Personal life

 On 10 December 1946 in Melbourne, Cameron married Keith Frederick Parker, a recently discharged Royal Australian Air Force warrant officer.
 During the Second World War Parker had piloted aircraft in England.
 They had met when they were teenagers.
 As a 17–year–old, working as a clerk for The Australian Women's Weekly in Melbourne, Parker had maintained that ballet was a European art and that Australians could not dance.
 When he saw Cameron perform he abruptly changed his mind and proposed to her when he was still 17 and she was 15.
 She refused him, but he continued to propose throughout his wartime service.
 At the end of the war he was finally accepted by Cameron.
 They were together until his sudden death in London in 1984.
 They had no children.

 Once in London, Cameron and Parker at first lived in Ledbury Road in Notting Hill, but then rented part of a large house in Tanza Road in Hampstead, backing onto Parliament Hill Fields.
 They were able to buy the house in the 1960s.
 In 1975 they also bought a property in the village of Cormot-le-Grand in the Côte-d'Or department in eastern France.
 Cameron continued to drive there from London, even in her old age.
 Cameron and Parker both became British citizens to make their international travel easier.

 They were always generous in their hospitality to friends seeking shelter or a place to work, and Cameron continued to be visited regularly by former pupils, students and colleagues.
 "Cameron was a delight to work with," recalled one colleague.
 "A tiny, charming lady with mischievous eyes and a generous smile, she shared her stories and her knowledge willingly."

-Cameron died on 6 March 2011 at her home in Hampstead, three weeks before her 87th birthday.
-She shares a grave with her husband in Hampstead Cemetery, where the gravestone describes her as "Rachel Cameron Parker ... devoted teacher of dance".
+Cameron died on 6 March 2011 at her home in Hampstead, at age 86.